 This is a fight worth fighting.

 We hope you'll get in touch.
 (Find a contact form below.)
 Whether you need help starting your very first Sudan campaign, developing a website, crafting an email marketing strategy, editing a video, designing and engineering a custom Facebook application, etc., you should know that you can add immediate bottom-line value to the Sudan advocacy movement — and we'd like to help you do this.

 In case you need more proof from us, here are a few partners and customers that we've helped in our nonprofit and professional lives: Facebook, Kiva, Nissan, Sprint, Puma, and Stanford University.
-Among other core areas of expertise, we love project management, product marketing, engineering, and in-person new media training.
+Among other areas of expertise, we love community management and development, project management, product design, product marketing, and in-person new media training.

 Also, please know…if the fit is right, we are happy to help you for free.
 (We're lucky to have day jobs that allow us to provide our services pro bono.)

 SudanActivism.org is a project of Americans Against the Darfur Genocide.